pcmichaud/micro/source/production_en.rst

 Returns to scale
 ++++++++++++++++

-The factory manager wishes to double production.
+The factory manager hopes to double production.
 He is asking you in which proportion he should increase his purchases of inputs.
 The marginal productivity is not useful for this purpose as it is a concept that looks at how much production increases when one input increases and the others are constant.
 Second, this is not a marginal change, since we are looking to double production.
 Turns out we can look at returns to scale of a production function.
 A function has returns to scale which are:

 -  constant: if :math:`F(X,Z)` is homgeneous of degree 1